huy/lucene-notes/wildcard-query.md

 **What we do to mitigate it**

 If a wild card expands to too many terms, it also mean that the wild card is not restrictive enough and the search will likely return many hits.
+We will try to exploit this fact so many wild card queries will not bring down the server.